DLiNa/dlina.github.io/_posts/2016-01-28-The-Facebook-of-German-Playwrights.md

 ## Gender Data and Placeholder Images

-Our XSLT file also extracts gender information from Wikidata showing that there are only 10 female writers among the 178 authors.
-As stated above, the placeholder images were done by Ruth Reiche, we chose one for female and one for male authors out of [a whole bunch of silhouettes](http://blog.ruthreiche.de/profilbilder/) she designed for her network visualisation of characters in Daniel Kehlmann's novel "Ruhm".
+Our XSLT file also extracts gender information from Wikidata showing that there are only 10 female writers among the 178 authors. – As stated above, the placeholder images were done by Ruth Reiche, we chose one for female and one for male authors out of [a whole bunch of silhouettes](http://blog.ruthreiche.de/profilbilder/) she designed for her network visualisations of characters in Daniel Kehlmann's novel "Ruhm".